Ritika8081/Qalma/README.md

 ---

+## Author

-💫 Built with love, neurons, and a sprinkle of curiosity by [Ritika Mishra](https://github.com/Ritika8081) – decoding mindfulness, brainwave and heartwave.
+💫 Built with love, neurons, and a sprinkle of curiosity by [Ritika Mishra](https://github.com/Ritika8081) — decoding mindfulness, brainwaves, and heartwaves.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/ritika-mishra-a965251bb/)

 ## 📝 License